Tramways in Île-de-France: T13

+An extension to Achères-Ville RER station is at the planning stage, with Île-de-France Mobilités setting 2028 as the target opening date.

+T14

+T14 is a 9.9 km tram-train route that took over the Crécy-la-Chapelle–Esbly line from Transilien Line P on 22 March 2025.
+T14 is operated by Stretto, a consortium of Keolis and SNCF.

+The branch line, which consists of 5 stops from Esbly to Crécy-la-Chapelle, has been a tram-train line since 4 July 2011, when the low-floor U 25500 entered service.
+The line is currently operated by the U 53600, which replaced the former on 8 March 2022 due to reliability issues.

+TVM

 The Trans-Val-de-Marne bus line, which runs in a designated BRT corridor (bus rapid transit) and is intended to provide high-capacity, rapid bus transit southeast of Paris in the department of Val-de-Marne, is operated by RATP unlike most suburban bus lines.
 Despite beginning with a T, it is not a tramway.
 The RATP however considers it to be part of the T network, and is currently drawing plans for more BRT lines.
 The Tvm has been certified to be BRT with Silver Excellence in 2014.